Mémorial de la Shoah: Jewish files

 The Jewish files are located in a small room near the crypt.
 They were created by the Vichy government to identify Jewish citizens, and were later used by the Nazis to locate Jews for deportation.

 Exhibit rooms

 The memorial's permanent exhibit documents the history of French Jews during the Holocaust.
 The materials on exhibit include photographs, text, and video and audio recordings.

 The memorial also includes an auditorium, bookstore, multimedia learning center, documentation center, and the Room of Names (research room).

 The Wall of the Righteous

 Since 1963, the Museum Memorial of Yad Vashem (Jerusalem) has awarded the title "Righteous Among the Nations" to non-Jewish people who helped save Jews during the war.
 As of 2014, this wall lists 3,300 people, either French or acting in France, who have been awarded this title.
 The wall runs alongside of the memorial.

+Vandalism

+In May 2024, the Wall of the Righteous was vandalised with red hand graffiti.
+French President Emmanuel Macron condemned the vandalism as "odious anti-Semitism", and Paris authorities filed a criminal complaint.
+A few suspects were arrested in the case.
+Investigators were reportedly investigating whether the perpetrators of the vandalism did so at behest of somebody else, perhaps Russian security services.